 Six tools stand out as genuinely capable free photogrammetry options in 2026: SkyeBrowse Lite, Meshroom, OpenDroneMap (via WebODM), COLMAP, Regard3D, and 3DF Zephyr Free.
 Each handles reconstruction differently — cloud vs. desktop, video vs. photos, georeferenced vs. model-only — so the best choice depends on your capture hardware, dataset size, and required output format.

 SkyeBrowse Lite is the free tier of SkyeBrowse's cloud-based videogrammetry platform.
-Unlike photo-based tools, SkyeBrowse accepts drone video files (.MP4, .MOV) and reconstructs 3D models directly in the browser at app.skyebrowse.com.
+Unlike every other tool in this list, SkyeBrowse accepts drone video files (.MP4, .MOV) directly — no frame extraction or photo conversion required — and reconstructs 3D models in the browser at app.skyebrowse.com.
 No software installation or local GPU is needed.
-The Lite tier targets users who need a fast, shareable model — accuracy runs approximately 2 to 6 inches, which is adequate for scene documentation, real estate, and preliminary assessments.
-Because processing happens on AWS infrastructure, even users on a laptop or tablet can generate a model within minutes of landing a drone.
+The Lite tier targets users who need a fast, shareable model; accuracy runs approximately 2 to 6 inches, which is adequate for scene documentation, real estate, and preliminary assessments.
+Because processing runs on cloud infrastructure, even users on a basic laptop or tablet can generate a model within minutes of landing a drone.
+It also doubles as one of the leading best photogrammetry apps for mobile-first professionals who need results in the field.

 OpenDroneMap (ODM) is an open source command-line engine with a browser-based GUI called WebODM.
 The ODM GitHub repository is MIT-licensed and handles georeferenced aerial datasets better than most free alternatives, outputting orthomosaics, digital elevation models (DEMs), LAZ point clouds, and textured 3D meshes.
 WebODM Lightning, the hosted version, adds a subscription fee; running ODM locally or on your own server remains free.
 This is the go-to choice for surveyors and GIS professionals who need georeferenced outputs from drone photo sets.